typebrigade/typebrigade.com/sponsors.md

 <a href="mailto:kenneth@typebrigade.com?subject=Sponsorship" class="button button--small">I’m interested in sponsoring</a>

+## Sponsor perks

 - We take care of the liquor license
-- We take care of getting the beer and non-alcoholic beverages
+- We take care of getting equal quantities of beer and high-quality sodas
 - The MC will give you two shout-outs during the meetup while your logo is on the screen (once at the beginning, once at the ending)
 - You’ll get a logo linking to your site on the Meetup page, <!-- in meetup emails announcement to over 500 people --> and this website
+- We’ll hold two reserved spots to the meetup for you or members of your team
 - You can bring swag to give out when we sign people in and during the meetup

 We’ll also tweet out your link with your logo from [@typebrigade](https://twitter.com/typebrigade) account leading up to the event, for example: